This blog may contain affiliate links. Read our disclosure policy for more info.

 - Price: Check price here!

-If you only do one thing in Seoul, it should probably be visiting the Korean Demilitarized War Zone (DMZ).
-It’s the most heavily guarded border in the world, so you can only visit with a guided tour.
-We booked this one and learned a ton with the help of our guide, Alex.
+If you only do one thing in Seoul, it should probably be visiting the Korean Demilitarized Zone (DMZ).
+It’s the most heavily guarded border in the world, so you can only explore it with a guided visit, and this full-day tour is one of the top-rated options.

 Book your spot on this top-rated tour here and get FREE cancellation 24 hours before you go.